Title

 DECS Order No. 6 mandates the establishment and enhancement of functional school libraries in all elementary and secondary schools, emphasizing their critical role in supporting educational objectives through accessible instructional materials, qualified librarians, and regular monitoring.

-Yes, each elementary and secondary school must have a functional library.
-Schools without libraries are required to establish them, and schools with libraries must improve them.
+Each elementary and secondary school must have a functional library.
+Schools without libraries must establish them; schools with libraries must improve them.
+The detailed requirements are indicated in Enclosure I.

-Library funds should constitute 5-10% of the school funds, proportionately released by the Division Office.
+Library funds shall be 5–10% of the school funds (based proportionately) as released by the Division Office.

-Supplementary materials are materials other than textbooks and teacher's manuals that aid in teaching and/or learning of concepts and skills for reinforcement, enrichment, and mastery.
-They include print materials like reference books as well as non-print materials such as video tapes and multimedia learning packages.
+Supplementary materials are materials other than textbooks and teacher’s manuals that aid in teaching/learning certain concepts/skills for reinforcement, enrichment, and mastery.
+They are either (1) print materials or (2) non-print materials.

 Analyze Cases Smarter, Faster